Rules for Riders

 - Indicate when changing direction – either by using hand signals or indicators if fitted.

-- Ducking and weaving close to other path users is not safe for you or the other path users.
+- Ducking and weaving close to other path or road users is not safe for you or the other path users.
 Use a bell to alert other path users of your presence, and slow down if space is limited.

 Riding two abreast & towing